Aadi61/pre-event-questions/Aditya/analyze_packets/README.md

 # Packets Analyzer

-i transferred some mp3 and txt files between two devices and captured the bluetooth packets with wireshark
+I transferred some sensitive files between two devices using and seems like someone was eavesdropping it.

+## solution
 participant will have to search for flag.txg using filters